maxi3777/TCP-FTP-WS/README.md

 # TCP-FTP-WS
-An FTP - like cmd application using TCP
+An FTP - like cmd application using TCP in C++